 Selje is an important part of the coastal pilgrimage route from Egersund to Trondheim.
 After having historically been used as a parsonage, Selje Prestegard is now open for all.
 Here, you will find the Selje Pilgrim Centre.

-Seljesanden beach stretches between the centre and Selje Church and is a gem for residents and visitors alike.
+The beach Seljesanden stretches between the centre and Selje Church and is a gem for residents and visitors alike.
 It’s an excellent place for swimming, as well as for water sports such as paddle boarding (SUP), kayaking, and water skiing.
 When the wind is strong and blowing in the right direction, it’s also a good spot for windsurfing.

 BUA Selje is located right by Seljesanden.
 BUA lets you borrow sports and outdoor equipment free of charge.